As I Found her

 A Portrait of Eigg by Photographer Danny North

-As I Found Her is a story of my search for Eigg, opening her up and the discovering of my Island.
+As I Found Her is a story of my search for community.
 Each photograph I have taken of Eigg’s inhabitants felt like a gift, an opening, an access, peeling back layers, gaining entry through the lens and circumnavigating the actuality of a place as you can often only do as an insider, you can better see the land and the faces that open up to you.

 Additionally, as Eigg opened up to me I opened up to it.
 In gaining access, I found it layered with an unexpected connectivity and insight into my own sense of longing and belonging for my West Yorkshire playing fields and battlefields and my isolation felt within them.